mvysny/vok-orm/README.md

 You can call this function from anywhere; you don't need to use dependency injection or anything like that.
 That is precisely how the `save()` function saves the bean - it simply calls the `db{}` function and executes an appropriate INSERT/UPDATE statement.

+The function will automatically roll back the transaction on any exception thrown out from the block (both checked and unchecked).

 After you're done, call `VokOrm.destroy()` to close the pool.